spessasus/SpessaSynth/README.md

 ### Limitations
 - It might not sound as good as other synthetizers (e.g. FluidSynth or BASSMIDI)
 - The performance is questionable, especially on mobile devices
+- SoundFont3 support seems to be a bit wonky, so if you notice a but, **please open an issue!**

 ## Installation
 ***When you're loading a large (>4GB) SoundFont, use Firefox because chromium has a 4GB memory limit***